← Back to Directory

 The Strategy

-Singh spent a single Sunday afternoon using Claude to build, package, and launch a digital info product targeting home service businesses.
-The product is a $67 scheduling system with templates, scripts, and automation guides for HVAC, plumbing, electrical, and landscaping businesses to eliminate no shows and maximize bookings.
-Total human effort was 3 hours.
+A $67 digital info product targeting home service businesses generated $4,100 in its first month.
+The product is a scheduling system with templates, scripts, and automation guides for HVAC, plumbing, electrical, and landscaping businesses to eliminate no shows and maximize bookings.
+Singh built the entire thing in a single Sunday afternoon using Claude, with total human effort clocking in at 3 hours.
 First sale came on day 4.
-Month one revenue was $4,100.
 The niche selection process started with a Claude prompt asking for 10 niches with expensive problems where people would pay $47 to $97 for solutions, focused on B2B and professional problems.
 Claude suggested home service business scheduling based on a 5.2 million business addressable market in the US, where missed appointments cost $150 to $400 each and most businesses still use pen and paper.
 Competitor research confirmed a gap: existing products were either too expensive ($297 course), too basic ($29 templates), or recurring fee software ($129 per month).
 The content creation took one hour.
 Claude generated 8,000 words covering appointment reminder email templates, text message and phone call reminder scripts, booking confirmation templates, cancellation policy templates, rescheduling procedures, customer communication scripts, follow up sequences, Google Calendar setup guides, and a CRM spreadsheet structure.
 A 12 page implementation guide followed at 2,400 words.
 The spreadsheet was built in Google Sheets following Claude's column headers, formulas, and conditional formatting instructions.
 The final hour covered packaging and launch.
 Claude wrote the full sales page including headline, pain point section, feature list, FAQ, and guarantee.
 The product went live on Gumroad.
 Distribution was Pinterest pins (Claude wrote 20 pin descriptions, created in Canva, scheduled in Tailwind) and Reddit posts in r/smallbusiness and r/sweatystartup.

 How It Works